 - Pupils have had mixed experiences during the lockdown period.
-For some, it has given them numerous opportunities and been an overall positive experience. - Others have faced multiple and complex challenges during this time. - It may not be appropriate to use a blanket approach to support when planning for the return to school rather support should be targeted and individualised for those who require it. - Friendships are extremely important to children of all ages and these social relationships are an important factor in a successful return to school. - Many children are keen to return to the normality of school. - Pupils expressed concern about the method of returning to school, requesting consideration be given to a phased transition. - Secondary pupils reported more worries about the return to school than primary pupils. - Many pupils (especially of secondary age) are worried that they have fallen behind with work and would like recaps, revision lessons and additional support from staff to solidify their understanding, rather than a focus on 'catching up'. - Pupils have found there to be many challenges associated with home learning and are concerned about the consequences of this. - Many children have enjoyed having more time and opportunity to do things they enjoy and develop new skills. - Pupils are worried about their safety, as well as restrictions and changes in their school environment in response to the pandemic.
+For some, it has given them numerous opportunities and been an overall positive experience. - , Others have faced multiple and complex challenges during this time. - It may not be appropriate to use a blanket approach to support when planning for the return to school rather support should be targeted and individualised for those who require it.

+Friendships are extremely important to children of all ages and these social relationships

+- are an important factor in a successful return to school.
+Many children are keen to return to the normality of school. - Pupils expressed concern about the method of returning to school, requesting - consideration be given to a phased transition.
+Secondary pupils reported more worries about the return to school than primary pupils.
+Many pupils (aspecially of secondary age) are warried that they have follow behind with - Many pupils (especially of secondary age) are worried that they have fallen behind with work and would like recaps, revision lessons and additional support from staff to solidify - their understanding, rather than a focus on 'catching up'. - Pupils have found there to be many challenges associated with home learning and are concerned about the consequences of this. - Many children have enjoyed having more time and opportunity to do things they enjoy and develop new skills.

+• Pupils are worried about their safety, as well as restrictions and changes in their school environment in response to the pandemic.
 Pupils would like reassurance and clear communication around any changes.